nodejs/wiki-archive/Installing-Node.js-via-package-manager.md

 ## CentOS, RHEL, Fedora etc

-On http://nodejs.tchol.org/ there was previously an updated yum repository, but it hasn't been updated since May 2012.
+On http://nodejs.tchol.org/ there was previously an updated yum repository, but this site does not exist anymore.

 ## Arch Linux
 Node.js is available in the Community Repository.